Contacts and Links -- Statewide and National

 This book, enjoying a successful 11 years in publication, is still available from Amazon.com

 Much of SCAMPER Strategies is still made available as handouts in many of Carol's workshops for students, teachers, parents, home educators, and storytellers.
 See [Products].
 See [Workshops].

 Looking for Pirate Stories?

 Daniel Bishop, now in Idaho, shows up dressed like a pirate and gets the kids to Arrrrgh!
 His email is [email protected]

 Pamela Hanks is one you want.
-Contact her at email@example.com
+Contact her at [email protected].or

 Visit her web site: http://www.pamelahanks.com.

-Pamela Hanks is also the Editor of the Utah Storytelling Guild's newsletter,
+Pamela Hanks has also been the Editor of the Utah Storytelling Guild's newsletter,

 The Taleswapper which is distributed on-line quarterly.
-When you have an event or topic you wish to publish, contact Pamela for information.
+When you have an event or topic you wish to publish, contact Pamela for current and updated information.